kittykatattack/tileUtilities/README.md

 ahead to find out how it works, and then read about how you can use the other methods for supplementary features.

+Yes, Tile Utilities also contains a full suite of tools for working with isometric maps!
+That means: isometric collision detection, mouse/touch pointer selection of isometric tiles, and importing of isometric maps created in Tiled Editor.

 You can find working examples of how all these methods are used by the [Hexi game engine](https://github.com/kittykatattack/hexi) in the links below (click